 JENN: Be yourself!
-Find your “view” and don’t fall prey to the latest action, filter or Photoshop trick…clear, emotive images will always be in style!
+Find your “view” and don’t fall prey to the latest action, filter, or Photoshop trick…clear, emotive images will always be in style!

 On starting a business, don’t undersell yourself and be strong in what you are willing to sell.
-I have probably lost some business because I will not sell “just the disk” but I feel it is very important to have some kind of print to look back on.
+I have probably lost some business because I will not sell “just the disk,” but I feel it is essential to have some kind of print to look back on.
 Trust me, not one client has ever complained that they wish they hadn’t ordered prints.
 In fact, most clients thank me for encouraging them to print their images and wish they had thought bigger! (sorry, that was three things!)

 BLMOMMY: Favorite camera and lens?

 JENN: Canon 5D Mark III.
 My go-to lens is my 24-70mm for indoor shoots and newborns (although I also have the 50 1.2).
-My 24- 70 is covered with stickers from all of my little friends that have helped me decorate it (when I had it cleaned I made the service center promise not to take them off).
-When I am shooting outside I love the 85 1.2 and the 200 1.2.
+My 24- 70 is covered with stickers from all of my little friends that have helped me decorate it (when I had it cleaned, I made the service center promise not to take them off).
+When I am shooting outside, I love the 85 1.2 and the 200 1.2.

-BLMOMMY: Tell us about you, what are some of your favorite things?
+BLMOMMY: Tell us about you; what are some of your favorite things?

 JENN: As I mentioned earlier, I am the mom of four boys, four teenagers to be exact (for the next few months anyway).
 They are all very close together – I was basically pregnant or nursing for eight years!
 Now that they are older, my husband and I spend most of our time driving to and watching their sporting events (football and baseball).
-Our oldest is playing college baseball at the University of Texas in San Antonio which has been very exciting.
-We both run our own businesses (he’s an attorney) so we are lucky to have flexible schedules that allow us to volunteer to help with the fundraising and organizing of their teams.
-When I’m not hanging out with them, I love to shop, chat on the phone and work out (have to keep up with the toddlers!)
+Our oldest is playing college baseball at the University of Texas in San Antonio, which has been very exciting.
+We both run our own businesses (he’s an attorney), so we are lucky to have flexible schedules that allow us to volunteer to help with the fundraising and organizing of their teams.
+When I’m not hanging out with them, I love to shop, chat on the phone and work out (I have to keep up with the toddlers!)